AARON BENAY, ET AL. V. WARNER BROS. ENTERTAINMENT, INC., ET AL.

 February 14, 2012

-Defendants seek terminating sanctions in light of forensic evidence that they claim establishes the new documents are forgeries.
-In support of their motion, Defendants offer the expert testimony of Erich Speckin that the all of the handwriting found on the script pages and Zwick’s signature on the fax cover sheet were mechanically copied from documents produced during discovery.
+Defendants seek to terminate sanctions in light of forensic evidence that they claim establishes the new documents are forgeries.
+In support of their motion, Defendants offer the expert testimony of Erich Speckin that all of the handwriting found on the script pages and Zwick’s signature on the fax cover sheet was mechanically copied from documents produced during discovery.
 See Speckin Decl.
 13-26.
-Mr. Speckin also points to errors on the three emails suggesting they were fraudulently created using a blank AOL email template.
+Mr. Speckin also points to errors in the three emails suggesting they were fraudulently created using a blank AOL email template.
 See id.
 27-42.
 Specifically, all three emails are erroneously time-stamped “Pacific Standard Time” instead of “Pacific Daylight Time,” and all three contain the same subtle printing errors that purportedly show they were manufactured using a single blank template.
 Id.

 District courts have the inherent power to dismiss an action where a party “has engaged deliberately in deceptive practices that undermine the integrity of judicial proceedings.”
 Leon v.
 IDX Sys.
 Corp., 464 F.3d 951, 958 (9th Cir.
 2006).
 Falsifying evidence of central importance in connection with a motion for summary judgment is grounds for the imposition of the sanction of dismissal.
 See Combs v.
 Rockwell Intern.
 Corp., 927 F.2d 486, 488 (9th Cir.
 1991).

-The Court finds that Defendants have made an insufficient showing of culpability on the part of Plaintiffs’ or their counsel to warrant sanctions.
-Although the circumstances, content, and timing of the anonymous mailing are suspicious and Defendants have made a strong showing regarding their falsity, see Speckin Decl. ¶ 43, there simply is not enough evidence that Plaintiffs authored the documents, sent them to Defendants’ counsel, or sought to reopen discovery with the knowledge that they were false.
+The Court finds that Defendants have made an insufficient showing of culpability on the part of Plaintiffs or their counsel to warrant sanctions.
+Although the circumstances, content, and timing of the anonymous mailing are suspicious, the Defendants have made a strong showing regarding their falsity; see Speckin Decl. ¶ 43, there simply is not enough evidence that the Plaintiffs authored the documents, sent them to Defendants’ counsel, or sought to reopen discovery with the knowledge that they were false.
 Cf. Prof. Seminar Consultants, Inc. v.
 Sino Am.
 Tech.
 Exch.
 Council, Inc., 727 F.2d 1470, 1474 (9th Cir.
 1984) (granting default judgment where a defendant produced falsified documents).

 Case 2:05-cv-08508-PSG-FMO Document 326 Filed 02/14/12 Page 4 of 17 Page ID #:7056